trevorld/notmyidea-tld/README.rst

 #.
 Adds support for the `Pelican Comment System`_ plugin.
 #.
 More distinctive differences between ``h2``, ``h3``, and ``h4`` sub-headings.
 #.
 No longer embeds the sans-serif 'Yanone Kaffeesatz' font for use in heading but instead relies on user-provided serif font (i.e. Times New Roman).
+#.
+Lists of blog articles have "better" styling.
+   No longer shows all of first article (and then summaries) but instead shows only summaries of all articles.

 .. _Pelican: https://blog.getpelican.com/
 .. _Pelican Comment System: https://github.com/Scheirle/pelican_comment_system